arangodb/spring-data-demo/README.md

 Set<Character> getAllChildsAndGrandchilds(@Param("id") String id, @Param("@edgeCol") Class<?> edgeCollection);
 ```

 Like we did before with `Character.class` in our map we use the type of `ChildOf` as parameter value.
-Because we want to find all childs and grantchilds of Tywin Lannister we first have to find him to get his id which we can then pass to our query method.
+Because we want to find all children and grantchildren of Tywin Lannister we first have to find him to get his id which we can then pass to our query method.

 `AQLRunner`: